 The last time I listened to this opinion an image came to mind: There was a patient in an operating room, undergoing brain surgery.
 The world’s foremost surgeon was there, a doctor of vast knowledge and skill.
 But, instead of performing the operation, the expert stands over a child giving step by step concise and complete directions, while the child performed the actual task.
 What are the chances of the child getting it right?
 Can it be any different when God communicates with myopic self-centered children?

 Claiming the Bible is direct and undiminished from God’s bosom is to imply people can be infallible.
 Isn’t such a thing called hubris?
 Like adolescents who know it all, blind to every complexity, question or doubt.
-Or put another way, claiming the Bible (or any other “holy” book) is perfect, complete and infallible is like claiming a photo album can convey the truth of someone’s life to a stranger.
+Or put another way, claiming the Bible is perfect, complete and infallible is like claiming a photo album can convey the truth of someone’s life to a stranger.

 Interestingly, when defending Biblical inerrancy scholars and preachers will quote the Bible, then follow with long winded personal interpretations.
 But, you know, if God where actually shepherding the Bible, those words would leap directly into the hearts of the reader/listener; without those endless and mostly dubious re-interpretations.